Fenian Rising: Background

-Stephens' successor as leader, Thomas J. Kelly tried to launch the insurrection in early 1867, but it proved uncoordinated and fizzled in a series of skirmishes.
+Stephens's successor as leader, Thomas J. Kelly tried to launch the insurrection in early 1867, but it proved uncoordinated and fizzled in a series of skirmishes.
 The plan was for a country-wide campaign of guerrilla warfare, accompanied by an uprising in Dublin in which Fenian fighters would link up with Irish troops who had mutinied and take the military barracks in the city.

+Separately from the movement in Ireland, the American wing of the Fenian Brotherhood split in 1865 over strategy: one faction, led by John O'Mahony, wished to concentrate resources on a rising in Ireland, while a rival "Senate wing" under William R. Roberts favoured an invasion of British-controlled Canada, intended to force a British withdrawal from Ireland in exchange for the return of Canadian territory.
+Fenian raids into Canada led by former Union general John O'Neill took place in June 1866, including a victory over Canadian militia at Ridgeway, Ontario, but the raids were checked when United States troops intervened to block Fenian supply lines and arrest their leaders.
+The diversion of American money and manpower towards the Canadian scheme left the home organisation in Ireland correspondingly short of funds and arms in the run-up to 1867.

 Preparation

 In February 1867, the Fenians, including Michael Davitt, attempted to seize weapons from Chester Castle in order to obtain arms for the rising.
 The plan relied on support from Irish immigrants and their descendants in England.
 The rebels intended to cut telegraph lines, use railway stock to reach Holyhead, commandeer ships, and launch a surprise attack on Dublin before the authorities could respond.
 However, the plot was foiled when John Joseph Corydon, a trusted agent of Fenian leader James Stephens, informed the government.

+The Chester scheme had been drawn up by Captain John McCafferty, an Irish-American who had served with the Confederate army during the American Civil War, together with the journalist John Flood, both of whom sat on a "Directory" of Fenians in England.
+Large bodies of Fenians converged on Chester on 11 February 1867, but McCafferty called off the attack after learning that the plan had been betrayed to the authorities by Corydon, and he and Flood attempted to reach Dublin aboard a collier, only to be arrested on landing.
+McCafferty had earlier been tried and acquitted for treason-felony in 1865 before a rare mixed jury, on the grounds that as a foreign national he could not be held liable for acts committed outside the jurisdiction before he entered the country; at his second trial in 1867 he was convicted of high treason and sentenced to death, a sentence subsequently commuted.